gadicc/wmd/README.md

 Open browser, (setup and) login with Github, and explore.

+If you're behind a NAT, make sure your Meteor port is properly forwarded, and, in JavaScript console, run `config.set('dyndnsHost', 'YOURHOST.dyndns.org')`;  It will be used as the hostname for ddp connections from cloud servers if ROOT_URL contains `localhost`.

 ## IMPORTANT NOTES

 NB: This is a work in progress.
 You should only be using this in